Sara Hershey-Eddy: Career

-Upon her return to the US, she learned of the Great Chicago Fire in 1871.
+Upon her return to the USA, she learned of the Great Chicago Fire in 1871.
 Changing her intention of locating in Chicago, she went to New York City, where she remained nearly two years, engaged in concert and church singing and giving instructions in music and singing at the Packer Collegiate Institute, of Brooklyn.
-She received offer an to take charge of the vocal department of the Pennsylvania Female College (now Chatham University), Pittsburgh, which she accepted, with a salary the largest ever paid to a woman teacher in that state.
+She received an offer to take charge of the vocal department of the Pennsylvania Female College (now Chatham University), Pittsburgh, which she accepted, with a salary the largest ever paid to a woman teacher in that state.
 In the following year, she was induced to assume the entire control of the musical department of that institution.

 In August, 1875, she came to Chicago and founded the Hershey School of Musical Art, with William Smythe Babcock Matthews, which become the leading institution of its kind in the West.
 The Hershey Music Hall, built by her father, was erected in 1876.
 It soon gained a national reputation, with Clarence Eddy as its general musical director.
 During the existence of this institution, it was remarkably successful in departments not generally successful in American schools.
 A large number of organists was trained; composers, who proved the excellence of their teaching by producing works large in style and presentable in quality, were given a hearing; and a considerable number of accomplished singers went forth to give recitals of song of every national school.
-It was upon his own organ in Hershey Music Hall that Mr. Eddy gave his great and unprecedented series of recitals of organ music, containing no repetitions.
+It was upon his own organ in Hershey Music Hall that Eddy gave his great and unprecedented series of recitals of organ music, containing no repetitions.
 This remarkable task occupied nearly two years, the recitals occurring every Saturday.
 Over 500 compositions were performed, and every national school, old or new, was represented.
 The closing recital, June 23, 1879, was turned into an ovation, the program consisting almost entirely of original works written expressly for the occasion.

 In 1879, she married Clarence Eddy.
 The responsibilities of such an institution, however, became too arduous, and in 1885, husband and wife retired to private teaching, with a large following of pupils.
 Their apartments offered a commanding view of Lake Michigan.